ucb-bar/midas/README.md

 The [`MidasTransforms`](src/main/scala/midas/passes/MidasTransforms.scala) composes custom compiler passes to generate FPGA simulators as follows:
 ![transforms](doc/images/transforms.png)

-Note that the MIDAS compiler operates on low firrtl to take advantage of low-level optimizations from the FIRRTL compiler.
+The MIDAS passes are designed to act on a low-firrtl graph that, in a VLSI flow, would then be emitted to verilog.
+This accomplishes two things:
+1) This minimizes the divergence between VLSI-implementation RTL and the RTL being simulated
+2) Saves FPGA resources, as MIDAS transformations can "liven" what would be dead-target RTL, preventing them from being optimized away in later invocations of the FIRRTL optimization passes.

 ### Macro Mapping (Optional)

-*Macro Mapping* maps technology-independent macro blocks to technology-dependent macro blocks(SRAMs).
-This pass is initiated by passing the JSON description to the MIDAS compiler.
+*Macro Mapping* maps technology-independent macro blocks to technology-dependent macro blocks (SRAMs).
+This pass is initiated by passing a JSON description to the MIDAS compiler.
 For implementation details, refer to [barstools](https://github.com/ucb-bar/barstools).

 ### FAME1 Transform
 [*FAME1 transform*](src/main/scala/midas/passes/Fame1Transform.scala) decouples the target clock from the host clock by attaching enable signals to all state elements.
-This enables FPGA performance simulators to stall when timing tokens are not ready.
-With FAME1 transforms, we can easily control the execution of FPGA simulation with timing token flow controls.
-The details of this transform are found in [the ISCA'16 paper](http://dl.acm.org/citation.cfm?id=3001151).
+This enables parts of simulator to stall when it is missing ready, allowing the simulator to tolerate variable latencies in the host-platform, and ensuring simulations are deterministic.
+With FAME1-transformed RTL, the target-time advances in the simulator is governed by timing-token flow control.
+The details of the transform are found in [the ISCA'16 paper](http://dl.acm.org/citation.cfm?id=3001151).
+More detail on host-target decoupling can be found in [the FAME ISCA'10 paper](https://people.eecs.berkeley.edu/~krste/papers/fame-isca2010.pdf).
+We direct the interested reader to [APort Networks](https://dl.acm.org/citation.cfm?id=1575775) and [Latency-Insensitive Bounded-Dataflow Network](http://people.csail.mit.edu/vmurali/papers/libdns.pdf) which describe two different ways implement host-target clock decoupling.

 ### Scan Chain Insertion (Optional)
 [*Scan chain insertion*](src/main/scala/strober/passes/AddDaisyChain.scala) adds scan chains to take RTL state snapshots for sample replays.
-Notably, [*all scan chains are implemented in Chisel*](src/main/scala/strober/core/DaisyChain.scala), and this pass compiles the Chisel designs by invoking the FIRRTL compiler inside a FIRRTL pass.
+Notably, [*all scan chains are implemented in Chisel*](src/main/scala/strober/core/DaisyChain.scala), and this pass elaborates and compiles additional Chisel RTL from within a FIRRTL pass.
 This technique, called *Inline Compilation*, removes the necessity of writing all hardware logic with IR, significantly reducing the pass writing overhead.
-In addtion, the scan chain metadata are dumped (e.g. `<design>.chain`) by [another compiler pass](src/main/scala/strober/passes/DumpChain.scala).
-The details of scan chains are found in [the ISCA'16 paper](http://dl.acm.org/citation.cfm?id=3001151).
+Scan-chain metadata are dumped (e.g. `<design>.chain`) by second pass: [DumpChains](src/main/scala/strober/passes/DumpChain.scala).
+The details of scan-chain insertion passes are found in the [ISCA'16 Strober paper](http://dl.acm.org/citation.cfm?id=3001151).

 ### Simulation Mapping
 [*Simulation mapping*](src/main/scala/midas/passes/SimulationMapping.scala) wraps the transformed target design by inserting timing token channels / trace buffers.
 The result is a platform-independent simulation module for token-based simulation.
 This pass compiles [the wrapper written in Chisel](src/main/scala/midas/core/SimWrapper.scala) with *Inline Compilation*.
-The details on communication channels and token-based simulation are found in [the ISCA'16 paper](http://dl.acm.org/citation.cfm?id=3001151).
+The details on communication channels and token-based simulation are found in the [ISCA'16 Strober paper](http://dl.acm.org/citation.cfm?id=3001151).

 ### Platform Mapping
-[*Platform mapping*](src/main/scala/midas/passes/PlatformMapping.scala), the heart of MIDAS, links all simulation modules hosted on FPGA with platform specific logic.
+[*Platform mapping*](src/main/scala/midas/passes/PlatformMapping.scala), the ultimate MIDAS-compiler pass, links all simulation modules hosted on FPGA with platform-specific logic.
 First of all, [`FPGATop`](src/main/scala/midas/core/FPGATop.scala) instantiates and connects abstract timing models and helpers implemented using [`Widget`](src/main/scala/midas/widgets) as well as the target module generated by simulation mapping.
 Next, there are [platform-specific shims](src/main/scala/midas/platform) to adapt the AXI master-slave interface to the platform-specific interfaces.
 As a final step, the compiler pass compiles the platform shim with *Inline Compilation*, dumps a target and platform specific C++ header file (`<design>-const.h`) for the software driver, and thus, generates the FPGA simulator.

 ## Advanced Usage